High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

 The proof is rather long and rather technical, although the basic idea is not difficult.

-The basic idea, which is common to many proofs involving \idrf s $X$, is to write $X$ as a sum of two parts, one which tends to be large and one which is made up of smaller perturbations.
-The large part, which, distributionally, behaves as a Poisson sum of deterministic functions with random multipliers, is comparatively simple to handle, and it is this part that actually accounts for the limit in Theorem \ref{t:main}.
+The basic idea, which is common to many proofs involving infinitely divisible random field's $X$, is to write $X$ as a sum of two parts, one which tends to be large and one which is made up of smaller perturbations.
+The large part, which, distributionally, behaves as a Poisson sum of deterministic functions with random multipliers, is comparatively simple to handle, and it is this part that actually accounts for the limit in Theorem \ref{tmain}.
 One then needs to show that the small pertubations can be ignored in the $u\to\infty$ limit.
 In the argument that follows this is somewhat more difficult than is usually the case, since even if the small part is small in magnitude it can, in principle, have a major effect on variables such as the number of critical points of the sum.
-(Think of a constant function, $f(t)\equiv \lambda$, to which is added $g(t)=\epsilon \cos (\langle\theta, t\rangle)$.
-No matter how large $\lambda$ might be, nor how small $\epsilon$ might be, the critical points of $f+g$ are determined by $g$, not $f$.)
+[Think of any smooth function $f$ to which is added $g(t)=\epsilon\cos(\langle\theta, t\rangle /\epsilon^2)$.
+No matter how large $\lambda$ might be, nor how small $\epsilon$ might be, the critical points of $f+g$ are, effectively, determined by $g$, not~$f$.]

 Due to the length of the ensuing proof, we shall do our best to signpost it as it progresses.